grossiM/DNN_neutrino_reco/README.md

 ## DNN configuration

 Settings of the DNN are cotrolled via the configuration file (`.cfg`).
 The same configuration file is used for the training (`Training.py`) and evaluation (`Evaluate.py`).
 Each configuration file has to contain ALL the parameters from this list.
-An example can be found in [NNRegressionExample.cfg](https://github.com/grossiM/DNN_neutrino_reco/blob/master/DNN_main/JobOption/NNRegressionExample.cfg).
+Examples can be found in [NNRegressionExample.cfg](https://github.com/grossiM/DNN_neutrino_reco/blob/master/DNN_main/JobOption/NNRegressionExample.cfg) and [NNBinaryExample.cfg](https://github.com/grossiM/DNN_neutrino_reco/blob/master/DNN_main/JobOption/NNBinaryExample.cfg).

 | Parameter name  | Allowed values | Description
 | :-----:         | :---:          | :----------------------------------------